chaudharirohit2810/BashBird/README.md

 ## General Info:

-Termmail is terminal based email client which lets you send and view emails from terminal.
+Termmail is terminal based email client that lets you send and view emails from terminal.
 The app is written in python3 and uses socket programming under the hood to connect IMAP (to receive emails) and SMTP (to send emails) servers.

 ## Features: